open/close all folders

 - Drunk with Power: She's not above abusing her newfound power over Holt in petty ways to screw him over.

 - Evil Counterpart: To Holt.
-While 'evil' is a bit strong (although Holt himself would certainly find it appropriate), for all that they're Not So Different it has been frequently established that Holt has a much more rigid set of ethics than Wuntch does, and is generally a more honourable, honest and decent than her.
-While both are petty towards each other with regards to their feud, Holt is a Reasonable Authority Figure who can usually be counted on to do the right thing at the end of the day no matter if it costs him personally, while Wuntch frequently abuses her authority for spiteful and petty ends.
+While 'evil' is a bit strong (although Holt himself would certainly find it appropriate), for all that they're Not So Different it has been frequently established that Holt has a much more rigid set of ethics than Wuntch does, and is generally more honourable, honest and decent than her.
+While both are petty towards each other with regards to their feud, Holt is a Reasonable Authority Figure who can usually be counted on to do the right thing at the end of the day no matter if it costs him personally, while Wuntch is a Bad Boss who frequently abuses her authority for spiteful and petty ends.

 - Not So Different: Both Wuntch and Holt are incredibly stoic, pedantic and sticklers for the rules, and it's clear that their feud equally brings out their petty sides.